• Skip to main content

 February 5, 2021

-It’s understandable to be concerned when you suddenly get sick or develop pain and cannot get an appointment with your primary care physician immediately.
+It’s understandable to be concerned when you suddenly get sick or develop pain and cannot get an appointment with your primary care provider immediately.
 A common alternative is visiting a hospital emergency room for medical care, but the costs will be astronomical, along with the wait times.
 Fortunately, you have another option: walk-in clinics.

 Walk-in clinics accept patients without previously scheduled appointments and provide urgent medical care for a variety of common and non-life-threatening conditions.